 - Sometimes, I grind equal amount of round red chilies (gundu milagai) and coriander seeds and use this powder to flavor my dry subzi.

-- I have used 1.5 tsp of spice powder in the recipe.
+- I have used 1.5 teaspoon of spice powder in the recipe.
 Since i have used a tomato and coconut, that amount of spice was needed.
 In case you feel it will be too spicy for you, then reduce it to 1 tsp.

 Serve this delicious tindora curry with rice.
 This crispy tendli fry can also be packed in lunch boxes for schools and offices.